wulffeld/strip-tags/README.md

 It preserves '&', '<' and '>' characters.

 It works by adding a before_validation hook to the record.
-By default, all attributes are stripped of whitespace, but `:only` and `:except` options can be used to limit which attributes are stripped.
+By default, all attributes are stripped of tags, but `:only` and `:except` options can be used to limit which attributes are stripped.
 Both options accept a single attribute (`only: :field`) or arrays of attributes (`except: [:field1, :field2, :field3]`).

 It's also possible to skip stripping the attributes altogether per model using the `:if` and `:unless` options.